Kenyai402/se-assignment-1-setting-up-your-developer-environment-Kenyai402/README.md

 Setting up a development environment for the first time was a comprehensive learning experience.
 Encountering and resolving various issues provided valuable insights into system configuration, troubleshooting, and optimizing my workspace for efficiency.
 By documenting each step and reflecting on the challenges faced, I have gained a deeper understanding of the tools and processes necessary for effective software development.

-#Deliverables:
-- Document detailing the setup process with step-by-step instructions and screenshots where necessary.
-- A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
-- A reflection on the challenges faced during setup and strategies employed to overcome them.

-#Submission:
-Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.

-#Evaluation Criteria:**
-- Completeness and accuracy of setup documentation.
-- Effectiveness of version control implementation.
-- Appropriateness of tools selected for the project requirements.
-- Clarity of reflection on challenges and solutions encountered.
-- Adherence to submission guidelines and deadlines.

-Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.